Our Office Commitment to Health and Safety

 - Patient appointments have been decreased daily to help ensure social distancing.

 - We ask that only the patient come in for the appointment.
 If a parent would like to escort a child, then only one parent will be allowed and will be subject to the full check-in protocol, including wearing a mask.

 Contact our office with any questions or concerns with our office’s coronavirus update.
-We are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
+We are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our orthodontic practice in Monroe, Washington.